Two Factor / TOTP Backup Codes

 Migration to add backup codes

 Our table is straightforward as it only includes the code string and the ID of the user it belongs to.
-We do not even need to store any kind of status or redeemed_at field, as our design decision dictate that only the presence of a code is enough to determine validity.
+We do not even need to store any kind of status or redeemed_at field, as our design decision dictates that only the presence of a code is enough to determine validity.
 Remember to include the index as well, otherwise the performance of deleting codes (an operation which uses only user_id) may degrade over time.